The Fencing Master

-The Fencing Master (1988) is a novel by Arturo Pérez-Reverte set in Spain at the middle of the 19th century.
+The Fencing Master is a 1988 novel by Arturo Pérez-Reverte set in Spain at the middle of the 19th century.
 Amid the political turmoil of the Glorious Revolution where conspiracy and intrigue are commonplace, fencing master Don Jaime Astarloa tries to live as he always has.
 Subsisting on meager funds gained through teaching fencing to the sons of the nobility, the anachronistic Don Jaime lives by one universal code: "to be honest, or at least honorable--anything, indeed, that has its roots in the word honor."

 The Fencing Master is presented in the third person with the focus on the protagonist.

 Historical references

 The historical context of the novel is similar to what actually occurred in the Glorious Revolution of Spain.
 Much of the speculation by characters in the novel revolve around General Juan Prim, who did indeed lead the revolution.
 The events, too, were taken from actual historical record.
 A concierge, at one point, mentions to Don Jaime that the navy has rebelled in Cadiz, which actually occurred when Admiral Juan Bautista Topete mutinied.
 Some characters speculated on Francisco Serrano, who eventually became regent.
 Some discussions in the book run contrary to historical fact, such as Carreño's guess that Baldomero Espartero would become regent.
 Although this did not occur, Espartero was a significant enough man that it would not be out of the question if he did assume the post.

 Even much of the talk about Queen Isabella II had some basis in fact.
 Luis de Ayala and Minister Marfori are said to have had intimate relations with the Queen, which is wholly possible due to her alleged nymphomania.